Computer Science and Mathematics

 Number of courses 14 term courses, 6 in computer science and 8 in math (not incl senior req)

-Distribution of courses 2 addtl courses in computer science with 1 adv course with significant mathematical content and 1 adv course other than CPSC 490; 5 addtl courses in math numbered above 200 (may not be MATH 470, 480 or 481)
+Distribution of courses 2 addtl courses in computer science with 1 adv course with significant mathematical content and 1 adv course other than CPSC 490; 5 addtl courses in math numbered above 200 (may not include MATH 470, or MATH 480 through MATH 489)

-Senior requirement Senior project or senior essay on topic acceptable to Comp Sci and Math depts with written approval from both DUSes; oral report to Math dept on mathematical aspects of the project
+Senior requirement Senior project or senior essay on topic acceptable to Comp Sci and Math depts with written approval from both DUSes